syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Search-For-Text-Instance.md

         {
             //Accessing the PDF document that is added as embedded resource as stream. m_pdfDocumentStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("GettingStarted.Assets.GIS Succinctly.pdf");
-            //Command used to toggle the visibility of the toolbar and searchbar.
+            //Command used to toggle the visibility of the toolbar and search bar.
             SearchAndToolbarToggleCommand= new Command<object>(OnSearchAndToolbarToggleCommand, CanExecute);
         }